A Finance Securities Valuation Library

 - Utils - These are utility functions used to assist you with modelling a security.
 These include dates (Date), calendars, schedule generation, some finance-related mathematics functions and some helper functions.

 - Market - These are modules that capture the market information used to value a security.
 These include interest rate and credit curves, volatility surfaces and prices.

 - Models - These are the low-level models used to value derivative securities ranging from Black-Scholes to complex stochastic volatility models.

 - Products - These are the actual securities and range from Government bonds to Bermudan swaptions.

 Any product valuation is the result of the following data design:

 The interface to each product has a value() function that will take a model and market to produce a price.

 Dominic O'Kane.
 I am a Professor of Finance at the EDHEC Business School in Nice, France.
-I have 12 years of industry experience and 10 years of academic experience.
+I have 12 years of industry experience and over 15 years of academic experience.

 FinancePy depends on Numpy, Numba, Scipy and basic python libraries such as os, sys and datetime.

 See the changelog for a detailed history of changes.